ChloeOfAstora/cbz2pdf/Readme.md

 Run make, current compiler is clang++-9.

 ## Features:
-* Converting the images to greyscale.
+* Converting the images to grayscale.
 * Resizing the images to make them smaller.
 * Selecting jpg quality (1-100).